scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

   plt.savefig('ramp.png')
   plt.show()

 Now create the left side of Figure 3.
 Create the signal, noise, and data.
-Signal is spike at .2 s increasing by 5%/trace.
-Noise is spike at .2 s constant amplitude.
-Data is sum of signal and noise.
-This uses numpy array slicing, numpy fft, ramp, numpy ifft, and plots the results using matplotlib.
-The code follows and the results are in Figure 5.
+Signal is spike at .2 s increasing by 5% per trace.
+Noise is spikes at .2 s with constant amplitude.
+Data is sum of the signal and the noise.
+This code uses numpy array slicing, numpy fft, numpy vector multiplication with ramp, numpy ifft, and plots the results using matplotlib.
+The code follows and the matplotlib plot is Figure 5.

 .. code-block:: python